joemakescool/SportsStore/README.md

 # SportsStore
+Chapter 12,
+I'm not sure how the identityUser works or the Roles.
+I don't like the razer pages. i like the controller to models.
+I think Microsoft made a cool way of using controllers.
+But I don't think it'll stick around.
+They will keep changing it.
+MVC model has been around since the 70's.
+It's tried and true in my opinion.

 Chapter 11
 One thing I notice was the controller and methods in a class.
 I found it interesting that the controller is mostly just passing data back and forth bewteen the controller.
 And if a model needs to make a change the controller pass in info to the class and the method of that class makes the chnage.
 I always was thinking that the controller did all the moving and changing.
 EFRepository has a save function and delete function.
 [HttpPost]